lawrenceforyou/nginx-config/README.md

+# NGINX Server Configuration Script

-# NGINX server for MPEG-DASH hosting, content caching, transcoding
+# For MPEG-DASH hosting, stream caching, transcoding

 This source code repository contains the shell scripts necessary to build a server running NGINX.
 The software will be configured for WebDAV write access, to allow for the hosting and distribution of MPEG-DASH video streams.
 In conjunction with some complementary scripts, it can also be used to cache video streams hosted at external sites/locations, such as MPEG-DASH streams distributed by Akamai and their CDN network.
 NGINX can also accept an RTMP stream and convert/transcode it to an MPEG-DASH stream.
 Most of the functionality described here is still under heavy testing and development.